MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-user-guide.md

 All you need is a computer that runs at least Windows 7 with Service Pack 1.
 Then download and install this free client from Microsoft.

-If you have questions that are not answered by this guide, visit our [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam).

 ## What do you want to do?